weberlab-hhu/Helixer/README.md

 > Coming soon: docker and singularity containers.
 >
 > Until then: see the full install-process below
+>
+> If you're a project member please see docs/dev_install.md

 ### Get the code
 First, download and checkout the latest release